BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

 [step contest; signed by Nadia and signed by ToneZone.]]

+## Part Two: Community Shared Sensor Data

+[Nadia has protected her data, but now she also wants to share her data selectively, as she choses.]

 ### 7. Nadia Gets Clinical (Proof of Inclusion)

 * **Use Case:** Nadia wants to submit data to a clinical try, and to later prove that she did.